ManageEngine Mobile Device Manager Plus logo

 +

-ManageEngine Mobile Device Manager Plus publishes cloud and on-premise pricing.
-Cloud pricing starts at $1.28 per device per month billed annually for 50 devices (Standard edition).
-The Enterprise edition is $1.78 per device per month billed annually.
-On-premise pricing for Standard starts at $595 per year for 50 devices.
-A 30-day free trial is available.
+ManageEngine MDM Plus publishes pricing for both cloud and on-premises deployment.
+Cloud Standard starts at $1.28 per device per month (billed annually, minimum 50 devices).
+Cloud Professional is $1.78 per device per month.
+On-premises Standard starts at $595 per year for 50 devices with a perpetual license option.
+A free edition covers up to 25 devices permanently, and a 30-day free trial is available for all paid tiers.

 Does ManageEngine Mobile Device Manager Plus offer a free trial?